namwkim/2017/wiki/validation.md

 Note that the number of folds is equal to the number of splits in the data.
 For example, if we have 5 splits, there will be 5 folds.
 To illustrate cross-validation consider below fits in $\cal{H}_0$ and $\cal{H}_1$ (means and straight lines) to a sine curve, with only 3 data points.

+We have described cross-validation here from the perspective of sensibly fitting for the complexity hyperparameter $d$.
+But we can use it just like a pure validation set as well, just making sure we arent getting strange results due to a wierdly sampled validation set.
+In that case, (it can also shown that) **cross-validation error is an unbiased estimate of the out of sample-error**.

+Notice  that just like the bootstraps we do in frequentist inference, **cross-validation is a re-sampling method**.
+Indeed, a question might be, why not use bootstrap instead.
+See http://stats.stackexchange.com/questions/18348/differences-between-cross-validation-and-bootstrapping-to-estimate-the-predictio , and note that the so-called "out-of-bag" errors from "bagging" in random forests utilizes the bootstrap.

 ### The entire description of K-fold Cross-validation

 We put thogether this scheme to calculate the error for a given polynomial degree $d$ with the method we used earlier to choose a model given the validation-set risk as a function of $d$: